Loops

 # 2. Conditional mode

-- The checkpoint executes based on a JavaScript condition.
+- The checkpoint executes based on a Variable-based or JavaScript expression condition.

 # Configuring loops